erlange/wbm-dl/README.md

-> :warning: This `README` file is currently under construction.
-It may change over times.

 ![wbm-dl logo](wbm-dl.png "wbm-dl logo")
 # Wayback Machine Downloader
 A C# implementation of wayback machine downloader.
 Download an entire archived website from the [Internet Archive Wayback Machine](http://web.archive.org/).